A dictionary of bankruptcy terms

 postpetition transfer - A transfer of the debtor's property made after the commencement of the case.

 prebankruptcy planning - The arrangement (or rearrangement) of a debtor's property to allow the debtor to take maximum advantage of exemptions.
-(Prebankruptcy planning typically includes converting nonexempt assets into exempt assets.)
+Prebankruptcy planning typically includes converting nonexempt assets into exempt assets.
+This can be done but should be done only with the advice and assistance of an attorney.

 preference or preferential debt payment - A debt payment made to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider) that gives the creditor more than the creditor would receive in the debtor's chapter 7 case.